D-side/digital-garden/_notes/zsh.md

 I only consider Bash and Fish to be its only real competitors.
 Bash may be a more established and common alternative, but it's pretty stripped-down by default and harder to augment compared to zsh.
 Fish is the exact opposite in that sense: it's highly advanced right out-of-the-box, featuring autosuggestions "as you type" and completions based on man pages (like, wow); but it's still rather scarce in the wild.

 So why zsh?
 It's sort of a middle-ground between the two.
-It has a **massive** community that has produced plugins for what feels like _everything_.
+It's not as widespread as Bash, but it has a _massive_ community that has produced plugins for what feels like _everything_.

 That said, I might switch to Fish when I invest time into reconsidering my shell choice.